Jo Hammerborg Life Pendant Lamp – 1976 Catalogue Picture

 Kastanjemanden (2021)

-A Jo Hammerborg Life pendant lamp was used as a prop in the 2021Danish TV crime series Kastanjemanden (The Chestnut Man) Season 1, Episode 1.
+A Jo Hammerborg Life pendant lamp was used as a set decoration in the 2021Danish TV crime series Kastanjemanden (The Chestnut Man) Season 1, Episode 1.
 It also appears in episode 6 (photo below).
 Starring Danica Curcic, Mikkel Boe Følsgaard and David Dencik.

 Jo Hammerborg Life Pendant Lamp